The Summer Update 2018

 Songbird did screen at two festivals in the first half of 2018 - most recently at Fastnet Film Festival in Schull, Ireland.
 Although I hadn't heard of Fastnet before working with Festival Formula, I definitely recommend the festival now.
 We got four screenings for our submission money (whereas some festivals don't physically screen your film at all!), and it's so lovely to think people watched Songbird in a beautiful village on the Irish coast.

 Producer Laura C. Cann and I have recently met up and discussed the future of Songbird.
 I get a lot of requests for Songbird DVDs (some which are more politely phrased than others!), and we will look to sell them in the future.
 But we want Songbird to have the same opportunities as any other film; we want it to reach new audiences across the world, and we want it to be experienced to its full potential on cinema screens - so the DVD release won't be for a few months yet, and may not even be this year.
+However, in the meantime, we may sell some of the merchandise offered in the film's funding campaigns (such as T-shirts and posters), to fund the next batch of festival entry fees - if that's something our followers would like.

-We've also received the first three reviews of Songbird, which you can read online herehere and here.
+We've also received the first three reviews of Songbird, which you can read online here, here and here.

 Night Owls